4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/posts.md

 ## Categories

 Categories are strictly for rendering posts in a particular _folder hierarchy_.
-For example, a post with a single category, such as _"recipes"_ would be rendered in the "posts/recipes/" folder and a post with two categories, such as _"recipes, cakes and pies"_ would be rendered in the "posts/recipes/cakes and pies" folder/.
+For example, a post with a single category, such as _"recipes"_, would be rendered in the "posts/recipes/" folder and a post with two categories, such as _"recipes, cakes and pies"_, would be rendered in the "posts/recipes/cakes and pies" folder/.

 Categories are declared in a post's front matter as shown below: